hot-glue-for-rails/hot-glue/README.md

 Bootstrap with Webpack:
   - change `stylesheet_link_tag` to `stylesheet_pack_tag` in your application layout
-  - `yarn add bootstrap`
+  - run `yarn add bootstrap`
-  - create a new file at `app/javascript/css/site.scss` with this content
+  - create a new file at `app/javascript/require_bootstrap.scss` with this content
     ```
     @import "~bootstrap/scss/bootstrap.scss";
     ```

   - add to `app/javascript/packs/application.js`
     ```
-    import 'css/site'
+    import 'require_bootstrap'
     ```

 Bootstrap with Sprockets:
-  - use bootstrap-rails gem
+  - use bootstrap-rubygem gem
+  - see README for bootstrap-rubygem to install

 - Install Devise or implement your own authentication

-- Also recommended: font-awesome-sass
+- Also recommended:

 ### First Argument